frederic-perez/AmE-dictionary/README.md

 - :pencil2: Interesting or funny spelling
 - :mega: Interesting or funny pronunciation
 - :mute: Silent letter
-- :astonished: Insteresting or funny for any other reason
+- :astonished: Interesting or funny for any other reason
 - :hammer: Undefined word
 - :dart: Try to learn this particular one!
 - :octocat: Trick aimed at remembering the meaning